signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

-# About the AlwaysOn memory profiling for .NET
+# About AlwaysOn memory profiling for .NET

 The SignalFx Instrumentation for .NET includes a memory profiler for Splunk APM that can be enabled with a setting.
 The profiler samples allocations,